SonOfStone/MusicBot/README.md

 Visit the Enabled APIs page.
 In the list of APIs, make sure the status is ON for the YouTube Data API v3.

 #### Step 5: Put all keys in keys.txt
+Create a new text file called keys.txt

-After you put all your API keys into your keys.txt it should look something like this:
+Put all your API keys in the file so it looks like this:

 ```
 Client_ID:27836237326-aksdj10ajadfkfljaa823jksdjfkfljf.apps.googleusercontent.com